 When doing the exercises below, or any exercise, remember these simple tips:

-- Allow things to move and don’t just grip onto muscles.
+- Allow things to move and do not just grip onto muscles (if you are doing this you may notice you are holding your breath!).

 - Your hip joint is in the middle of your hip crease and this should be in line with the middle of the knee and second toe.